 Dear Friends and Neighbors,

 Texas is an exceptional place.
 We stand on principle, and we fight for what’s right.
 They say “As goes Texas, so goes the nation.”
 It’s true, which is why we need to stand up for our values, now more than ever.

-Young people want an opportunity to show the world what we’re capable of achieving, not handouts.
-We want a strong economy that provides good paying jobs, so we can better our lives through hard work.
-We want low taxes, so we can keep more of what we earn.
+Young people don’t want handouts.
+We want an opportunity to show the world what we’re capable of achieving.
+We want a strong economy that provides good-paying jobs, so we can better our lives through hard work.
+We want low taxes, so we can keep more of what we earn and provide for our families without the government stepping in.

 Women are heads of households, entrepreneurs, doctors, lawyers, engineers and CEOs.
 We know every penny counts and every decision matters.
 We want government out of the way so we can be empowered to decide what’s best for our families and businesses.
 We want a strong education system that prepares our children for the jobs of the future.

 Luisa del Rosal